tmobile/magentaA11y/_checklist-native/link.md

   - If necessary, use view modifier `accessibilityLabel(_:)` to change the `accessibilityLabel`.

 ### Role
-- When using non-native controls (custom controls), roles will need to be manually coded.
+- When using non-native app controls (custom controls), roles will need to be manually coded.

 - **UIKit**
   - Since UIKit does not have a native link, develop using `UIButton`